 A graduate certificate student’s academic status may be changed to non-certificate-seeking if the requirements to remove provisional admission are not satisfied or if minimum academic standards are not met.

 A graduate certificate student whose cumulative GPA falls below 3.00 (B) in courses applicable to their graduate certificate program, or a graduate certificate student who, for reasons specified in writing, is not making satisfactory progress toward completing the program requirements, may be removed from graduate certificate-seeking status.
-Each school or college has developed procedures to deal with appeals arising from removal from graduate certificate-seeking status.
+Each school or college has developed procedures to deal with appeals arising from the removal from graduate certificate-seeking status.